-Association football, more commonly known as football or soccer, is a sport played between two teams of eleven players with a spherical ball.
-At the turn of the 21st century, the game was played by over 250 million players in over 200 countries, making it the world's most popular sport.
-The game is played on a rectangular field of grass or green artificial turf, with a goal in the middle of each of the short ends.
-The object of the game is to score by driving the ball into the opposing goal.The game is played at all levels, from unrefereed teams of a few (not necessarily as many as eleven) children without spectators in a field of any size, with pairs of coats as goalposts and not strictly conforming to the rules, to strictly-regulated games between teams of highly-competent professional players before enthusiastic crowds of 100,000 or more in a purpose-built stadium.In general play, the goalkeepers are the only players allowed to touch the ball with their hands or arms (unless the ball is carried out of play, where the field players are required to restart by a throw-in of the game ball), while the field players typically use their feet to kick the ball, occasionally using other parts of their legs, their torso, or their head.
+Association football, more commonly known as football or soccer, is a team sport played between two teams of eleven players with a spherical ball.
+It is played by 250 million players in over 200 countries and dependencies, making it the world's most popular sport.
+The game is played on a rectangular field with a goal at each end.
+The object of the game is to score by getting the ball into the opposing goal.Players are not allowed to touch the ball with their hands or arms while it is in play, unless they are goalkeepers (and then only when within their penalty area).
+Other players mainly use their feet to strike or pass the ball, but may also use their head or torso.
 The team that scores the most goals by the end of the match wins.
-If the score is tied at the end of the game, either a draw is declared or the game goes into extra time and/or a penalty shootout, depending on the format of the competition.
-The Laws of the Game were originally codified in England by The Football Association in 1863 and have evolved since then.
-Association football is governed internationally by the International Federation of Association Football, which organises the FIFA World Cup every four years.
+If the score is level at the end of the game, either a draw is declared or the game goes into extra time or a penalty shootout depending on the format of the competition.
+The Laws of the Game were originally codified in England by The Football Association in 1863.
+Association football is governed internationally by the International Federation of Association Football (FIFA; Fédération Internationale de Football Association), which organises World Cups for both men and women every four years.